clap-rs/clap/README.md

 The following examples show a quick example of some of the very basic functionality of `clap`.
 For more advanced usage, such as requirements, conflicts, groups, multiple values and occurrences see the [documentation](https://docs.rs/clap/), [examples/](examples) directory of this repository or the [video tutorials](https://www.youtube.com/playlist?list=PLza5oFLQGTl2Z5T8g1pRkIynR3E0_pc7U).

- **NOTE:** All these examples are functionally the same, but show three different styles in which to use `clap`
+ **NOTE:** All of these examples are functionally the same, but show different styles in which to use `clap`

-The following example is show a method that allows more advanced configuration options (not shown in this small example), or even dynamically generating arguments when desired.
+The first example shows a method that allows more advanced configuration options (not shown in this small example), or even dynamically generating arguments when desired.
 The downside is it's more verbose.

 ```rust
 // (Full example with detailed comments in examples/01b_quick_example.rs)